Happ11quokka/Happ11quokka/README.md

 # 👀 About Me

-🌟 I am a Computer Science student from Korea & China.
+🌟 I am a Computer Science student from Korea.
 🔥 I aim to become a skilled software developer.
 🎓 Bachelor of Computer Science, Hanyang University